ToniMacaroni/ILSpy/README.md

 - Reskin the UI
 - Analyzer for Unity serializables
 - Color code source files for MonoBehaviours, ScriptableObjects and Singletons
-- Generate harmony patch classes from a method context menu
+- Generate harmony patch classes from the method context menu

 # Original Readme